bjatkin/golf-engine/README.md

 ### DONE
 ---
+* Add in command to modify the config file [x]
+* Fix the gaps that start to form in the map file as you scale up (only a problem with scale w/h) [x]
 * Make the map tool respect SprOpts, or make a separete MapOpts for pallet swaping [x]
 * Make the build tool work with csv map files [x]
 * Make golf_config not a hidden file [x]